encode/httpcore/docs/api.md

     :docstring:
     :members: __aiter__ close

-The `AsyncConnectionPool` and `AsyncHTTPProxy` classes are concrete implementations of the `AsyncHTTPTransport` class.
+The `AsyncConnectionPool` class is a concrete implementation of `AsyncHTTPTransport`.

 ::: httpcore.AsyncConnectionPool
-    :docstring:

-::: httpcore.AsyncHTTPProxy
     :docstring:

 ---